 Is Your Problem An Emergency?

 If you are worried that you might be bothering us with something that’s not a dental emergency, don’t be.
 We would much rather you call us to rule out a dental emergency.
 After all, we are here for you.
 That said, here are some cases that definitely qualify as dental emergencies.
-Call us immediately if you are experiencing any of the following:
+Call our Phoenix, AZ dental office immediately if you are experiencing any of the following:

 - A severe toothache (either one that’s suddenly appeared or one that’s been around for a while, just never as bad)